Trump seeks border wall, crackdown on unaccompanied minors for 'Dreamer' deal

 The White House wants the wish list to guide immigration reform in Congress and accompany a bill to replace DACA, an Obama-era programme that protected nearly 800,000 "Dreamers" from deportation and also allowed them to secure work permits.

-The proposals also include a request for funds to hire 370 more immigration judges; 1,000 attorneys for the Immigration and Customs Enforcement agency; 300 federal prosecutors and 10,000 additional ICE agents to enforce immigration laws.
+The proposals include a request for funds to hire 370 more immigration judges, 1,000 attorneys for the Immigration and Customs Enforcement agency, 300 federal prosecutors and 10,000 additional ICE agents to enforce immigration laws.

 "The president has made clear he wants Congress to act and pass responsible immigration reform in conjunction with any legislation related to DACA," said White House spokeswoman Lindsay Walters.